 Any big company or small one, or in any type of industry, with valuable intellectual property and even physical assets, requires an employee clearance process.
 That would include any company in technology, pharmaceutical, manufacturing, etc.

-• Employment Agreements: Employees in such industries may be covered by non-compete or confidentiality agreements forbidding or restricting their use of the company’s intellectual property post-employment.
+- Employment Agreements: Employees in these industries may sign non-compete or confidentiality agreements that restrict the use of the company’s intellectual property after employment ends.
 A formal clearance system ensures that they know their responsibilities when leaving and hence that is enough to make them comply with the aforementioned agreements, and hence heads off potential future litigation or legal confrontations.

-• Access Control: Organisations that deal with high-value assets or classified information make use of passwords, encryption, as well as access controls as the security provision.
-Clearance ensures that all employees’ accesses are cleared on all internal systems, networks, and data companies once they leave the organisation.
+- Access Control: Organisations that deal with high-value assets or classified information make use of passwords, encryption, as well as access controls as the security provision.
+Clearance ensures companies remove employee access from all internal systems, networks, and data once they leave the organization.
 This eliminates uncontrolled access to sensitive company information while outside the organisation.

 The Steps of an Effective Employee Clearance Process